-North and South Korea agree to hold talks on easing military tensions
+North and South Korea agree to talks on easing military tensions

 Seoul, South Korea (CNN)North Korea has agreed to send a delegation to next month's Winter Olympics in South Korea and to hold talks with Seoul to ease military tensions, in the most significant thaw in relations between the neighboring states in years.

-Delegates from the two nations met face to face on Tuesday for the first time in more than two years, at the border village of Panmunjom -- known as "truce village" -- in the Korean peninsula's heavily fortified demilitarized zone.
+Officials from the two nations met face to face on Tuesday for the first time in more than two years in the border town of Panmunjom, known as "truce village," in the Korean peninsula's heavily fortified demilitarized zone.

-North Korea would send a high-level delegation comprising athletes, a cheering squad, an art troupe, a visitors' group, a Taekwondo demonstration team and a press corps, a closing joint statement said.
+North Korea will send a high-level delegation comprising athletes, a cheering squad, an art troupe, a visitors' group, a Taekwondo demonstration team and a press corps, a closing joint statement said.

-The two countries also announced military talks "to ease the current military tensions between the two Koreas."
-The talks were first proposed by Seoul, the South Korean Unification Ministry said earlier.
+The two countries also announced military talks "to ease the current military tensions" following a year of hostilities over North Korea's missile and nuclear testing in the region and US-South Korea joint military drills over the peninsula.

-"We expressed the need to promptly resume dialogue for peace settlement, including denuclearization, and based on the mutual respect (the two Koreas) cooperate and stop activities that would raise tensions on the Korean Peninsula," said unification vice minister Chun Hae-sung.

-Chun also announced that both sides planned to re-open a military hotline on the western Korean Peninsula.
-The hotline was one of many shut down as inter-Korean relations soured.

-But the two countries were not on the same page on all fronts.
-North Korea's chief negotiator, Ri Son Gwon, expressed strong discontent over the mention of denuclearization in context of military talks and also complained that Chun had presented the hotline development as a result of the latest discussions.
-He said that had already been agreed upon on Wednesday last week.
+"South and North Korea have decided to make joint efforts for the unity of the people and reconciliation by establishing an environment for peace and easing military tensions on the Korean Peninsula," the statement read.

-The talks make official the sentiments from North Korean leader Kim Jong Un, who in a New Year's Day address said he wanted his country to compete in the Olympics, in a statement seen as an olive branch after a year of aggression from Pyongyang, through regular missile and nuclear testing.
+The talks make official the sentiments from North Korean leader Kim Jong Un, who in a New Year's Day address said he wanted his country to compete in the Olympics.
+His statement was seen as an olive branch after a year of aggression, as Kim oversaw significant advancements in Pyongyang's nuclear and long-range missile technologies.

+But it was not all harmony on Tuesday.
+North Korea's chief negotiator, Ri Son Gwon, expressed strong discontent over South Korean claims to the media that denuclearization was discussed on Tuesday and could be part of military talks.
+He at the same time issued a threat to the US.

+"Speaking of the nuclear issue, all state-of art-strategic weapons, including atomic and hydrogen bombs, ICBMs, rockets, are entirely targeting the US.
+It is not targeting our own people.
+It is not targeting China and Russia as well," Ri said.
+ICBMs refer to intercontinental ballistic missiles.

 Family reunifications floated

-Tuesday's meeting began awkwardly, with small talk about the weather, in a sign that any restoration of relations was not going to be quick.
+Tuesday's meeting at Peace House in the Joint Security Area, also known as Panmunjom, began awkwardly with small talk about the weather -- a sign that any restoration of relations was not going to be quick.

 "Entire rivers and mountains are frozen," Ri, the North Korean negotiator, told reporters.
 "It wouldn't be an exaggeration to say that compared to nature's weather, the inter-Korean relationship is even more frozen."

-The five-member North Korean delegation, dressed in fitted western-style dark suits and polished dress shoes, arrived at the border via motorcade shortly before 9:30 a.m.
-Seoul time, before making the short walk across the military demarcation line into the South Korean side of Panmunjom.
+The five-member North Korean delegation, dressed in fitted dark suits and polished dress shoes, arrived at the border via motorcade shortly before 9:30 a.m.
+Seoul time, and then made the short walk across the military demarcation line into the South Korean side of Panmunjom.

-Once inside, Ri was joined by his South Korean counterpart, Unification Minister Cho Myoung-gyon.
-The two men then entered the talks side-by-side at 10 a.m.
-Seoul time.

-South Korean negotiators also floated organizing another round of reunifications for families separated during the Korean War -- which is technically still ongoing, as no formal peace treaty has been signed.
+South Korean negotiators floated organizing another round of reunifications for families separated during the Korean War -- which is technically still ongoing, as no formal peace treaty has been signed.

-Both South Korean President Moon Jae-in and North Korean leader Kim Jong Un were able to listen to the discussions in real time, and each had a hotline at their disposal, direct to the Peace House.
+Both North Korea's Kim and South Korean President Moon Jae-in were able to listen to the discussions in real time, and each had a hotline at their disposal direct to the Peace House.

-John Delury, a professor at Yonsei University's Graduate School of International Relations in Seoul, said the final two proposals were presented to the North Koreans last year, but no headway was made.
+John Delury, a professor at Yonsei University's Graduate School of International Relations in Seoul, said military talks and reunifications were presented to the North Koreans last year, but no headway was made.

 "South Korea has been working at this for a long time," he said.
-"Seoul already proposed those things: let's get our militaries talking and lets reunite families.
+"Seoul already proposed those things: Let's get our militaries talking and let's reunite families.
 Technically, North Korea really never said no."

-Some expressed a sense of guarded optimism in the fact the two sides were actually sitting down and talking.

-"It's a lot better than having zero dialogue," said Rodger Baker, vice president of strategic analysis at the geopolitical intelligence firm Stratfor.

 China, Russia and Japan all welcomed the talks in public statements.
-The three countries were part of the now-defunct six-party talks in the 2000s, a failed diplomatic effort to end North Korea's nuclear program.
+The three countries were part of the now-defunct, six-party talks in the 2000s, a failed diplomatic effort to end North Korea's nuclear program.

 Let the Games begin